VennCoder/SpoofShield/README.md

 SpoofShield is a Chrome extension that detects spoofed emails in real-time directly within Gmail.
 Powered by a local AI model, it analyzes email content to classify whether a message is legit or a potential spoof.
 The extension runs seamlessly in the background, overlays results next to email subjects, and maintains a session-based history of scanned emails — all without uploading your emails to the cloud.

+# Prerequisites

+Before running this project, ensure the following dependencies are installed in your environment:

+### Flask –
+A lightweight WSGI web application framework.

+### Flask-CORS –
+A Flask extension for handling Cross-Origin Resource Sharing (CORS).

+### torch –
+PyTorch, a deep learning framework.

+### transformers –
+Hugging Face's Transformers library for natural language processing.

 ## Setup Instructions:

 1.Download the 2 folders: Backend and Frontend,and store them in the same directory.